amcraig/JupyterCon2018/Tutorials/DataVisualization/Part_2-MissingData/HandleMissingData.md

 ## The Three Types of Missing Data
 ### MCAR: Missing Completely At Random
-No systematic reason for why the data was missing e.g. a biologist knocks off pitri dishes off table by accident
+No systematic reason for why the data was missing e.g. a biologist knocks off petri dishes off table by accident

 Conditional on data we have not observed